Kirtland Community College: Athletics

-The college competes in intercollegiate athletics as a member of the Eastern Conference of the Michigan College Athletic Association.
-The Kirtland Firebirds compete in men's and women's golf and cross-country running.
+The college competes in intercollegiate athletics as a member of the Northern Conference of the Michigan Community College Athletic Association.
+The Kirtland Firebirds compete in men's golf and men and women's cross-country running.
+There is also pickle-ball available to play in the event center, paddles being picked up from the library.
 Kirtland has half- to full-ride scholarships available.
 In 2015, Kirtland added bowling to their athletics department.
 In 2022, Kirtland added men's and women's basketball to their athletics department.
+E-sports has been their latest addition including Overwatch, Super Smash Bros and Mariokart.
+The Kirtland Firebirds have their home sport areas located a few miles from campus at Hanson Hills for cross country, Hi Skore Lanes in West Branch for their bowling team and the Grayling country club for their golf team.
+The boys and girls Firebird basketball players play at home in their more recently built gym at the Thomas Quinn Event Center.